damien-pous/approx-models/TOTHINK.md

 - interpolation oracle for Taylor basis
 - choice of basis in the tactic
 - subdivision?
+- uncertified but efficient F.cos and F.pi ?
+- continuity (from Coquelicot) vs continuity_pt (from Reals.Ranalysis1)

 ## usages of certain functions